xz1082/final_project/phl232/README.md

 For our project, we wrote a Python package (**portfolioFactory**) that streamlines the process for building cross-sectional trading strategies/factors.
 In our examples, we show how you can easily use **portfolioFactory** to implement [**momentum**][momentum] strategies (i.e. buy the winners) with different horizons and selection criteria.
 In addition, we include an example to show how this approach can be extened to build generic cross-sectional strategies.

 As discussed, we created 3 examples that make use of our package.
-Examples can be run from the main directory.
+Examples can be run via the terminal from the main directory.
 For example:

 ```
 python example1.py